nisrulz/adb-keep-screen-on/Readme.md

 The binary will be created in the `dist` directory.

+> **Tip:** Prebuilt binaries for each platform are available in the `dist` directory.
+You can use these directly without building if you prefer.

 ### 2. (Optional) Install globally

 > **Note:** The install.sh script only works for Unix systems such as macOS and Linux.